DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 4. Type `love <livesim2 folder>`.
 If it works correctly, you'll see Live Simulator: 2 main menu

-###Mac OS X
+### Mac OS X

 *TODO: Add Mac OS X instructions*

-###Android
+### Android

 1. Clone this repository or download zip.
 Push all files to somewhere in your phone (extract it first if you download it as ZIP).

 2. Download LOVE2D APK from [LOVE2D](https://love2d.org/) website, or from Play Store.

-3. Find livesim2 `main.lua` in your phone, and open it with LOVE2D
+3. Find Live Simulator: 2 `main.lua` in your phone, and open it with LOVE2D

-4. If it works, you'll see livesim2 main menu.
+4. If it works, you'll see Live Simulator: 2 main menu.

 Determining R/W directory
 -------------------------